javier-zarate/toyProblemsDaily/README.md

 sources:

-_leetcode, codewars, and other sources!_
+_Leetcode, Codewars, Interview Cake and other sources!_

 Each problem should have the following: